 When is pet insurance worth it?

-May not help as much
+When pet insurance might not help as much

-- You can afford unexpected vet bills.
+- Can afford unexpected vet bills.

-- Your pet has a terminal illness.
+- Own a pet with several pre-existing conditions or a terminal illness.

 Pros and cons of pet insurance